-Position on EU Commission Proposal for a Council Directive on the right to family reunification [COM (1999) 638 final]
+Position on the Amended EU Commission Proposal for a Council Directive on the right to family reunification [COM (2000) 624 final]

-CCME, the Working Group on Migration of the COMECE secretariat and ICMC represent Christian churches throughout Europe, Roman Catholic, Orthodox, Protestant and Anglican, as well as church agencies particularly concerned with migrants and refugees.
-From this background, we wish to comment on the EU Commission's proposal for a Council Directive on the right to family reunification.
+The Migration Commission of Caritas Europa, the Ecumenical Churches' Commission for Migrants in Europe - CCME, the Working Group on Migration of the COMECE secretariat, ICMC and JRS-Europe represent Christian churches throughout Europe, Roman Catholic, Orthodox, Protestant and Anglican, as well as church agencies particularly concerned with migrants and refugees.
+We have closely monitored the EU Commission's proposal for a Council Directive on the right to family reunification against this background, and we would thus like to comment on the amended proposal.
+This text is based on our original comments as of 20 March 2000.